adriaserrano97/Gravity_Race_Bullet/README.md

 	Check out our map generator functions!
 AddLinearMap & AddCircularMap

 ## Worthwhile considerations:
+Victory condition: reach the second pair of yellow pillars while following the track.
+Good luck!
+Loose condition: run out of time (keep track of it in window name).
 Follow the layout: pink on the ground and blue on the cealing.
 Hit all checkpoints in time to win the game!
 If you run out of time, you'll have to start again
 R2 / L2 add acceleration, not movement: if you've been pressing those buttons for a while, the car has enough acc to move on it's own!
-Each time you see a white ramp, go towards it: once you're in, swich gravity! this way you'll hit the checkpoint.
+Each time you see a white ramp, go towards it: once you're in, swich gravity! this way you'll hit the checkpoint without loosing momentum... saving precious time!

 ## License